Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — John 3:5,19,28

-The snowflake, which is primarily made of water, offers us a vivid and detailed exhibit and illustration of the creative force of God's spoken Word.
+The snowflake, primarily made of water, offers us a vivid and detailed exhibit and illustration of the creative force of God's spoken Word.

 The uniquely intricate snowflakes patterns are something many have marveled at for centuries, especially since the invention of the microscope.
-Johannes Kepler, an astronomer and mathematician in the late fifteen and early sixteen hundreds, was the first to analyze these sophisticated natural wonders of crystallized water.
-As we shall see, the snowflake illustrates the intricate beauty of God's Word, and may we be like Johannes Kepler and take the time to examine His truth microscopically.
+Johannes Kepler, a late fifteen-early sixteen hundred's astronomer and mathematician, was the first to analyze these sophisticated natural wonders of crystallized water.
+As we shall see, the snowflake illustrates the intricate beauty of God's Word that invites us to be like Johannes Kepler and take the time to examine His truth microscopically.

 O magnify the Lord with me . . .